yousefis/MotionDetector/README.md

 ## Acknowledgments

-Thanks to S. Cai, K. Li, and I. Selesnick for their Wavelet Transforms package.
+We acknowledge S. Cai, K. Li, and I. Selesnick for the Wavelet Transforms package.